-

 Mary Queen Of Scots

-Read more: Mary Queen Of ScotsThe way the director Josie Rourke framed it, and Ronan and Robbie fleshed it out and invoked it, helped me understand what it must have felt like to have a female form and nature at that time, full of ripe wants and infinite prohibitions.
-Competing with men for a place of power, while at the…
+Read more: Mary Queen Of ScotsThe way the director framed it, and Ronan and Robbie fleshed it out, helped me understand what it must have felt like to have a female form and nature at that time, full of ripe wants and infinite prohibitions.
+Competing with men for a place of power, while at the same time being a place…

 -